43081j/43081j.github.io/_drafts/future-of-polymer.md

 a rough idea:

-* **If coming from Polymer 2**, Polymer 3 is something you should upgrade to, as it is generally simpler than a rewrite into Lit (you can [use the modulizer](https://www.polymer-project.org/3.0/docs/upgrade))
+* **If coming from Polymer 2**, Polymer 3 is something you should upgrade to, as it can be mostly automated through the [modulizer](https://www.polymer-project.org/3.0/docs/upgrade)
 * **If starting from new**, you should use [lit-element](https://github.com/polymer/lit-element)
 * If you want to go all in, do a full conversion and drink buckets of coffee (like I may have done), go straight to [lit-element](https://github.com/polymer/lit-element)

-It looks to me like Polymer 3 will be the last Polymer.
-My guess is that it will one day split into a "legacy" (`PolymerElement`) and a "core", which is the core library without the opinionated element classes.
+It looks to me like Polymer 3 will be the last Polymer standalone library.
+Going forward, it will likely one day split into a "legacy" (`PolymerElement`) and a "core", which is the core library without the opinionated element classes.

 What I figured I'll do with this post is summarise the basic migration from Polymer to Lit.